danielharrell/does_music_move/does_music_move.md

 It is in offering an answer to this question that the solution starts to look more promising.
 And the answer is this.
-The 'right now' may be no larger than a point.
+'Right now' may be no larger than a point.
 But this is still room enough to establish a space of inhabitance, in providing a center of orientation.
-And this is the center from which the not-yet lies ahead of us, the no-longer lies behind us, and the now is always with us.
+And this is the center from which the not-yet lies ahead of us, the no-longer lies behind us, and the right-now is always with us.
 And in being always at this center, we are always in the world, even when we find ourselves in a dream, or a symphony.
-We inhabit even these smaller spaces from the same center of orientation, where the not-yet is ahead of us as a matter of expectation, the no-longer is behind us as a matter of memory, and the now is always with us as a matter of attention.
+We inhabit even these smaller spaces from the same center of orientation, where the not-yet is ahead of us as a matter of expectation, the no-longer is behind us as a matter of memory, and the right-now is always with us as a matter of attention.
 It is in these terms, temporal terms, that any space of observation becomes a place of inhabitance.